-BCQ reports are made available to Department Chairs and Program Directors each semester in order to provide information that can assist them in monitoring the curriculum and be helpful in collegial efforts to improve teaching, Chairs and Directors will have access to BCQ reports of courses offered in or cross-listed with interdisciplinary programs and of courses that are required for an interdisciplinary major.
+BCQ reports are made available to Department Chairs and Program Directors each semester in order to provide information that can assist them in monitoring the curriculum and be helpful in collegial efforts to improve teaching, Chairs and Directors will have access to BCQ reports of courses offered in or cross-listed with interdisciplinary programs and of specific courses that are explicitly required for an interdisciplinary major.
 These reports should prompt chairs and directors to initiate discussions with individual faculty members about their teaching and to seek out further information, when needed, to provide pedagogical support to colleagues.
-Chairs and Directors will access departmental reports containing average scores through their Blackboard portal; to view detailed reports on individual faculty whose courses were taught in or cross-listed in their department/program or were required for the major, they will need to make an appointment with the Dean's office.
+Through their Blackboard portal, Chairs and Directors will access departmental reports containing average scores and will have access to detailed reports on individual faculty whose courses were taught in or cross-listed in their department/program.60